-He tried once more, "This is an official order; stop and lower your hood!" he growled.
+He tried once more, "This is an official order; stop and lower your hood!"
 He saw the man glance at him from under his hood then look back around.
 Luke's excitement faltered and instead he grew anxious.

-"LUCI MOVE IT!" he yelled.
+"LUCIFER MOVE IT!" he yelled.
 Luke saw the other two begin to bolt down the street carrying a large sack and he punched the man.
 He kicked his legs, knocking him down and pinned his arms up over his head.
 He heard what he assumed was the youngest rebel scream "DANTE!" and smirked; now he had a name.
 Dante however looked extremely annoyed.

 "Fuck you." he spat before kicking Luke in the stomach and sending him flying back.
 Luke hit the hard floor painfully and his vision burst into shattered light fragments and blurring colours.
 He felt the ground underneath his hands and shook his head, trying to get his vision back.
-He felt himself breathing erratically and slowly his vision began to piece itself back together despite a new throbbing feeling in the back of his head.
-He looked around the street and cursed himself, having lost sight of the rebels.
+He felt himself breathing erratically and slowly his vision began to piece itself back together despite a new throbbing feeling in the back of his skull.
+He looked around the street and cursed himself, having lost sight of the Rebels.

-The Rebel was on the rooftop.
+Dante was on the rooftop.

 "No warning shots."
 Luke felt a searing pain in his shoulder, and then the hard ground under his back.

-"Amazing as ever cousin!" he exclaimed, grinning.
+"You never miss a shot!
+You're the best!" he exclaimed, grinning.
 Behind them Lucifer shook his head but smirked.